July 7, 2020

 - Need for a risk assessment.
-The Regulation states that “[a] business shall not provide a consumer with specific pieces of personal information if the disclosure creates a substantial, articulable, and unreasonable risk to the security of that personal information, the consumer’s account with the business, or the security of the business’s systems or networks.” [my emphasis]
+The Regulations state that “[a] business shall not provide a consumer with specific pieces of personal information if the disclosure creates a substantial, articulable, and unreasonable risk to the security of that personal information, the consumer’s account with the business, or the security of the business’s systems or networks.” [my emphasis]

 - Heightened protection for certain information.
-The Regulation prohibits the sharing of certain personal information: “A business shall not at any time disclose a consumer’s Social Security number, driver’s license number or other government-issued identification number, financial account number, any health insurance or medical identification number, an account password, or security questions and answers.”
+The Regulations prohibit the sharing of certain personal information: “A business shall not at any time disclose a consumer’s Social Security number, driver’s license number or other government-issued identification number, financial account number, any health insurance or medical identification number, an account password, or security questions and answers.”

 - Need for secure transmissions.
-The Regulation highlights the need to protect personal information while it is transmitted to the consumer: “A business shall use reasonable security measures when transmitting personal information to the consumer.”
+The Regulations highlight the need to protect personal information while it is transmitted to the consumer: “A business shall use reasonable security measures when transmitting personal information to the consumer.”

-Bottom line: In sum, companies that collect personal information of California consumers should broadly review how they protect that information, especially as it relates to securely transmitting it to the consumer or sharing with third parties.
-That review should include the definition of “sensitive personal information,” as it is described in the proposed California Privacy Rights and Enforcement Act of 2020 (CPREA).
+Bottom line: Companies that collect personal information of California consumers should broadly review how they protect that information, especially as it relates to securely transmitting it to the consumer or sharing with third parties.
+That review should include the definition of “sensitive personal information,” as it is described in the proposed California Privacy Rights Act of 2020 (CPRA), discussed below.

-- Creation of the California Privacy Protection Agency (CPPA), tasked with enforcement of the CPREA and other state privacy regulations.
-In GDPR terms, the CPPA would be a supervisory authority.
+- Creation of the California Privacy Protection Agency (CPPA), tasked with enforcement of the CPRA and other state privacy regulations.
+In GDPR terms, the CPPA would be a supervisory authority;

-- Appointment of a “Chief Privacy Auditor” to conduct audits of businesses;
+- Appointment of a state “Chief Privacy Auditor” to conduct audits of businesses;

 - Creation of a new class of personal information, “sensitive personal information,” and significant restrictions on its use.
 Examples include Social Security numbers, a consumer’s precise geolocation, biometric information, and contents of a consumer’s private communications;